bosch-io/iot-hub-examples/example-consumer/README.md

 ## Run Example Consumer Application

-The example consumer application needs a few parameters.
-Please make sure you have that the following are set correctly:
+The example consumer application needs a few parameters set to run.
+Please make sure the following are set correctly:

 * `messaging-username`: the username for the IoT Hub messaging endpoint (messaging@tenant-id)
 * `messaging-password`: the password for the IoT Hub messaging endpoint
 * `tenant-id`: the tenant ID

-All the information needed for setting these parameters can be found in the 'Credentials' information of a service subscription information.
+All the information needed for setting these parameters can be found in the 'Credentials' information of a IoT Hub service subscription information.

 To start the example consumer application (Linux & Mac), run: